vishyan/vs-restify/README.md

-# Aqua JS Restify Utility:
+# My Restify Utility:
-Aqua has extended the popular restify module to customize and enhance the communication experience for REST calls.
+Have extended the popular restify module to customize and enhance the communication experience for REST calls.
 The Utility takes `job` object as the input from the client where the end-point URL, options to be set for microservice calls are passed to AquaJS Restify.

 The utility exposes 5 http operations for RESTful communication.